Clinical Training

 Hypertrophic Cardiomyopathy

-Alcohol septal ablation is integral in the management of hypertrophic cardiomyopathy.
-Dr. Christopher Cove has established a busy alcohol septal ablation program and Interventional Fellows have the opportunity to actively participate in these procedures.
+Alcohol septal ablation is integral to the management of hypertrophic cardiomyopathy.
+Our institution has a busy alcohol septal ablation program, and Interventional Fellows actively evaluate patients with hypertrophic cardiomyopathy and participate in these procedures.

 Cardiogenic Shock and Advanced Heart Failure